The Columbia River is the largest river in the Pacific Northwest. The river rises in the Rocky Mountains of British Columbia, Canada.

 - Coho – which are also known as Silvers

 - Steelhead – Winter & Summer Steelhead

 - Sockeye salmon

 White sturgeon, which take 15 to 25 years to mature, typically migrate between the ocean and the upstream habitat several times during their lives.

 The Columbia River is the river of 100-fish days!
-On a good day between April and May it is not uncommon to catch 50 or more fish a day in the 2- to 4 1/2-pound range.
+On a good day between April and May it is not uncommon to catch 50 or more bass a day in the 2- to 4 1/2-pound range.

 Some of the Columbia River’s best Smallmouth fishing can be found in the pools above Bonneville Dam, including The Dalles, John Day, and McNary.